yuantianle/yuantianle.github.io/docs/11_Game_Development/Unity/Shader_Graph/Flipbook/Flipbook.md

 # **Flipbook Node**

-In shader graph, The Flipbook Node generates **UV coordinates** that are used to sample a texture that's divided into frames laid out in a grid pattern.
-It's most frequently used to playback a series of frames to create an animation.
+In shader graph, The `Flipbook` node generates **UV coordinates** that are used to sample a texture that's divided into frames laid out in a grid pattern.
+It's most frequently used to playback a <u>series of frames</u> to create an animation.

-Here is the example of the flipbook node provided by Unity:
+Here is the example of the `Flipbook` node provided by Unity:

 ![alt text](Flipbook.png){width="70%", : .center}

-???+Node "How to use the `flipbook` node?"
+???+Node "How to use the `Flipbook` node?"

-    Below are the properties of the `flipbook` node:
+    Below are the properties of the `Flipbook` node:

       - **UV**: The UV coordinates used to sample the texture.
       - **Width**: The number of frames in the texture's horizontal direction.